XanthanGumm/SuperSimpleMH/README.md

 ## Usage
 * to use SuperSimpleMH take the following steps:
   * start D2R
-  * from the project directory (SuperSimpleMH folder) execute "run.bat" as admin file PRESS 2 and then ENTER
+  * from the project directory (SuperSimpleMH folder) execute "run.bat" as admin PRESS 2 and then ENTER

 ## Features
 * map directions to adjacent levels and mazes.